-Effective written communication relies on choosing
+Effective written communication relies on choosing the proper form of writing.

 Use writing to clearly communicate ideas, incorporating technology when appropriate.

 Knowledge and ideas are developed through research by using and evaluating multiple sources to gather evidence and relevant information to form a written argument.